 During the interim period ERCOT will collect from QSEs the System Congestion Fund, based on Load Ratio Share, in accordance with Section 7.3.3.1, System Congestion Fund.

+PIP112: Insert new section when BUL is implemented

 Settlement for Capacity Payments for Balancing Energy Up Load

+Capacity payments made for Balancing Up Loads deployments will be allocated on a load share ratio per QSE by summing the payments made for Balancing Up Loads Capacity in each interval and multiplying it by the Load Ratio Share for that interval of the given QSE.
+The charge Allocation will be calculated as follows:

+LABULqi = -1 * PCBULi * LRSqi

+Where:

+i interval, equal to one hour

+q: QSE

+PCBULi Sum of any paid Capacity ($) for Balancing Energy Up on Loads per interval.

+LRSqi Load Ratio Share for the QSE per interval

+LABULCqi Balancing Energy Up Capacity Load Allocation Charge per interval per QSE.

 Settlement Obligations for Premiums for Individual Resource Dispatch Payments

 Premiums paid for managing Local Congestion, will be shared by the QSE’s Load Share Ratio for the hours during which the premiums were paid.